in carbon credits or carbon credit projects

 under the Emissions Reduction Fund.

-Questions to ask about
+Questions to ask a

-Before you agree to participate in an aggregated project make
+Before you agree to participate in an aggregated project, make

-the questions you should ask before you invest in an aggregation
+questions you should ask before you invest in an aggregation

 - Who you are dealing with - What are the

 skills, experience and track record of the promoter or aggregator?